Get an experienced writer start working

 3 | Extracurricular activities. | Games.
 Social work. | In progress, member of the basketball and cricket team. |

-My action plan in order to fulfil the objectives of my personal development plan is pretty straightforward.
-For my convenience, I have drawn a distinction between my short and long term goals and if I ensure access to relevant resources my short term goals will not pose a problem.
-Experience and time both play a crucial role in the fulfilment of my long term goals, however I believe that if I continuously motivate myself than I should be able to achieve my long term goals without much hurdles.
+Experience and time both play a crucial role in the fulfilment of my long-term goals, however, I believe that if I continuously motivate myself then I should be able to achieve my long-term goals without many hurdles.

 1.Berry, J. W. (2005).
 Acculturation: Living Successfully in two cultures.
 International Journal of Intercultural Relations.
 P. 697-712, 29 (2005).